shot from behind of floating market trader wearing traditional wicker hat with boat full of colourful fruit and veg.

 Thailand for Families

-Parents travelling with children couldn’t wish for a more welcoming country.
-For older children, join one of our entertaining guides for a street food tour of Bangkok by tuk tuk, attend a Thai boxing match, learn more about the ancient Thai art of tattooing and explore Chiang Mai by Segway.
+You couldn’t wish for a more welcoming country for family travel.
+For older children, join one of our engaging guides for a tuk tuk street food tour of Bangkok, attend a Thai boxing match, explore the art of traditional tattooing, or discover Chiang Mai by Segway or zip line.
 For younger children try umbrella painting in Chiang Mai as well as snorkelling and kayaking off the beaches of Phuket.
-This holiday works well between November and April but if travelling during the northern hemisphere summer, swap Phuket for the island of Samui to avoid heavy rains.
+This holiday is ideal from November to April, but for summer travel, consider swapping Phuket for Koh Samui to avoid the monsoon rains.

 Station View, Eastern & Oriental Express, Bangkok, Thailand